 There are various legal penalties for not paying child support that can significantly impact your work and finances, including:

-• License Suspension – Failure to pay child support can lead to the suspension of various licenses, including your driver’s license, professional licenses, and even recreational licenses like hunting or fishing permits.
+- License Suspension – Failure to pay child support can lead to the suspension of various licenses.
+This includes your driver’s license, professional licenses, and even recreational licenses like hunting or fishing permits.
 Losing licenses can disrupt your daily routines and impede your ability to work.

 Penalties for Unpaid Child Support